Marian art in the Catholic Church: Blending of art, theology and spirituality

 Salus Populi Romani, a popular icon in Rome.

 Art has been an integral element of Catholic identity since Late antiquity.
 Medieval Catholicism cherished relics and pilgrimages to visit them were common.
-Churches and specific works of art were commissioned to honor the saints and the Virgin Mary has always been seen as the most powerful intercessor among all saints—her depictions being the subject of veneration among Catholics worldwide.
+Churches and specific works of art were commissioned to honor the saints and increasingly since the 13th century, the Virgin Mary has been seen as the most powerful intercessor to obtain Christ's mercy and grace.
+Her depictions are the subject of veneration among Catholics worldwide.

 Catholic Mariology does not simply consist of a set of theological writings, but also relies on the emotional impact of art, music and architecture.
 Catholic Marian music and Catholic Marian churches interact with Marian art as key components of Mariology, e.g. the construction of major Marian churches gives rise to major pieces of art for the decoration of the church.

 In the 16th century, Gabriele Paleotti's Discourse on Sacred and Profane Images became known as the "Catechism of images" for Catholics, given that it established key concepts for the use of images as a form of religious instruction and indoctrination via silent preaching (muta predicatio).
 Paleotti's approach was implemented by his powerful contemporary Saint Charles Borromeo and his focus on "the transformation of Christian life through vision" and the "nonverbal rules of language" shaped the Catholic reinterpretations of the Virgin Mary in the 16th and 17th centuries and fostered and promoted Marian devotions such as the Rosary.

 An example of the interaction of Marian art, culture and churches is Salus Populi Romani, a key Marian icon in Rome at Santa Maria Maggiore, the earliest Marian church in Rome.
 The practice of crowning the images of Mary started at Santa Maria Maggiore in Rome by Pope Clement VIII in the 17th century.
 In 1899 Eugenio Pacelli (later Pope Pius XII) said his first Holy Mass in front of it at the Santa Maria Maggiore.
 Fifty years later, he physically crowned this picture as part of the first Marian year in Church history, as he proclaimed the Queenship of Mary.
 The image was carried from Santa Maria Maggiore around Rome as part of the celebration of the Marian year and the proclamation of the Queenship of Mary.